rsbyrne/mobility-aus-old/README.md

 *STATUS - 20 May 2020*

-Much of the data is unavailable today due to Facebook download throttling related to the very large date volumes for the Queensland and Western Australia which were added to this portal platform overnight.
+Much of the data is unavailable today due to Facebook download throttling related to the very large date volumes for the Queensland and Western Australia which were added overnight.
 This is being petitioned and will be rectified shortly.

 *COMING SOON*